The Godiva Affair: Plot

 The same evening, Mainwaring is giving a lecture in the office, when they become curious about what is happening in the adjoining church hall.
 They enter to find the Vicar, Verger, Warden Hodges and Town Clerk are holding trials for a Lady Godiva to ride at the head of the coming Spitfire Fund procession.
 While Mainwaring is outraged and appalled, Hodges tells him not to be so 'Victorian'.
 Mrs Fox meanwhile persuades Mr Gordon to use his influence to allow her to play the part.

 The choice of Mrs Fox causes quite some consternation amongst the womenfolk of the town.
 Mrs Pike for instance berates Wilson for allowing this to happen, noting she is "much slimmer" than Mrs Fox, while Mrs Mainwaring, clearly suspicious her husband is conducting some sort of affair with Mrs Fox, constantly rings him at the bank and church hall demanding to know why she has not been chosen to play the part.
-Jones meanwhile is distraught, convinced he has now lost Mrs Fox to Mr Gordon.
+Meanwhile, Jones is distraught, convinced he has now lost Mrs Fox to Mr Gordon.

 On the day of the procession, the platoon are readying themselves for their morris dance.
 At that moment a tearful Mrs Fox arrives and falls into the arms of Jones, explaining that somebody has stolen the Lady Godiva costume from her at the town hall.
 Frazer disappointedly notes that they will not get to see a Lady Godiva after all.